Arabia Mountain

 Arabia Mountain, a part of Arabia Mountain National Heritage Area, is the northern of two peaks in the Davidson-Arabia Mountain Nature Preserve, in DeKalb County, Georgia.
 A low saddle separates it from Bradley Mountain, several hundred feet to its south.
 The two form a monadnock.
 The peak is 955 feet (290 m) above sea level, rising 172 feet (52 m) above Arabia Lake reservoir.
 Bradley Mountain is closer to the visitor trails than Arabia Mountain and is often misidentified by visitors as Arabia Mountain.

 The mountain is in a namesake National Heritage Area that encompasses natural, cultural, and historical elements to form a cohesive, nationally significant landscape.
 The area is due east of Atlanta and spans 40000 acre reaching from the historic commercial center of Lithonia to the Monastery of the Holy Spirit in Conyers, including several sites in between, including Panola Mountain, Davidson-Arabia Mountain Nature Preserve, and the historic Flat Rock Community with the Flat Rock Archives.
 The National Heritage Area was established in 2006 and is coordinated by the Arabia Mountain National Heritage Area Alliance, which includes board members, representatives from the community and local organizations, and staff.

 Davidson-Arabia Mountain Nature Preserve includes 2,550 acres with a multi-use bike path, hiking trails, and lakes for fishing.
 The park features large exposed granite formations, wetlands, pine forest, oak forest, streams habitat and two lakes.
-Plant species include the rare red diamorpha in the winter and yellow daises in the fall.
+Plant species include the rare red diamorpha in the winter and yellow daisies in the fall.
 The area includes abandoned rock quarries and structures from the mining operations.